books

 -Installation and basic configuration

 There are relatively few things you will need to do to configure PgAccess for use with PostgreSQL.
-Most importantly, ...
+Most importantly, you will need to make sure that Tcl/Tk is ...

 -Managing users

-Not only does PgAccess allow you to modify and view elements of your database, it also provides the ability to graphically modify and manage ...
+Not only does PgAccess allow you to modify and view elements of your database, it also provides the ability to graphically modify and manage user accounts ...

 -Managing groups